susanw1/zscript/docs/Zcode.md

   1. Generate a notification about what indicates the interrupt occurred, e.g. interrupt on bus 0.
   2. Attempt to find the address of the source of the interrupt.
 This is the case for standard SMBus alert systems, and this would be fed back, along with the information given in 1, in a notification
-  3. Use some form of interrupt vector for this source of interrupt (given by an interrupt vector set command) to jump into the execution space, and report the information given in 2, and the responses to the commands at the vector.
+  3. Use some form of interrupt vector for this source of interrupt (given by an interrupt vector set command) to jump into the Script space, and report the information given in 2, and the responses to the commands at the vector.

-If an interrupt vector is not present, or there is no execution space, the 1st or 2nd form of interrupt must be used.
+If an interrupt vector is not present, or there is no Script space, the 1st or 2nd form of interrupt must be used.
 These principles apply to all bus forms, in whatever way possible (on some buses there may only be one possible source per bus, so the 2nd form is redundant).
 An example of an I2C bus 2 interrupt, from a device with address 0x44, and handler writing then reading 1 byte from I2C, with content 0x22 (padded with spaces to make more readable):
   1. "Z1 I2 T S"